1n4r1/1n4r1.github.io/_posts/2021-04-29-Hackthebox-Toolbox-Walkthrough.md

 ## 3. Getting Root

-Now we had a shell in a container of `docker-toolbox`.
+Now we had a shell in a container of `docker-toolbox`.<br>
+The IP address of the container is `172.17.0.2` and we can guess `172.17.0.1` is the Docker host VM.
 ```
 postgres@bc56e3cc55e9:/var/lib/postgresql$ ifconfig
 ifconfig